Persuasion

 The total runtime of Persuasion is 93 minutes (1h 33m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.2/10, and global collection metrics, Persuasion stands as a successful venture for the creators.
-It remains an essential piece of the 2007 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.2/10, and global performance metrics, Persuasion is classified as a HIT.
+It remains an essential part of the 2007 cinematic calendar.

 Frequently Asked Questions